Fore Biotherapeutics

 Venture Round in 2015

 i-Optics, established in 2006, is a Dutch medical device company specializing in corneal diagnostic solutions.
 It offers the Cassini Corneal Shape Analyzer, a pioneering tool using color LED technology to precisely measure corneal astigmatism, enhancing premium IOL planning.
-Additionally, i-Optics provides the EasyScan, a zero-dilation retinal imaging system for diagnosing retinal diseases.
-Their suite of examinations, including corneal topography, pupillometry, and full-color photography, empowers cataract surgeons to better understand corneal properties, improve surgical outcomes, and increase patient satisfaction.
+Additionally, i-Optics provides the EasyScan, a zero-dilation retinal imaging system for diagnosing various eye diseases.
+Their suite of examinations, including corneal topography, pupillometry, and full-color photography, empowers cataract surgeons to better understand corneal properties, improving surgical outcomes and increasing patient satisfaction.

 Symbiomix Therapeutics